 Abstract:

-Conclusion This research presents a novel, comprehensive framework for evaluating floodplain restoration suitability that integrates hydrological modeling, ecological evaluation, and socio-economic analysis.
+Conclusion This research presents a comprehensive framework for evaluating floodplain restoration suitability that integrates hydrological modeling, ecological evaluation, and socio-economic analysis.
 The case study in the Liuxi River Basin demonstrates that the restored floodplains can significantly enhance flood defense capabilities and ecological functions, while also supporting recreational and socio-economic needs at multiple spatial scales.
 The integration of HEC-RAS simulations with GIS-based spatial data enables precise identification of high-priority areas, while the entropy weight method ensures that indicator weighting remains data-driven and objective.
-The framework not only enhances the scientific basis for restoration decision-making but also bridges the gap between ecological science and land-use planning.
+The framework not only enhances the scientific basis for restoration decision-making but also narrows the gap between ecological science and land-use planning.
 Importantly, it emphasizes the need to balance ecological objectives with socio-economic considerations, especially in densely populated and ecologically sensitive regions.
 As such, the methodology developed in this research may offer valuable insights for practitioners and policymakers seeking to implement nature-based solutions for river basin management.
-It is adaptable to other river systems facing similar challenges, and contributes to the broader discourse on sustainable urban water management, climate adaptation, and ecosystem resilience.
+The framework is adaptable to other river systems facing similar challenges, and contributes to the broader discourse on sustainable urban water management, climate adaptation, and ecosystem resilience.
 Ultimately, the research underscores that successful floodplain restoration requires a holistic, interdisciplinary approach rooted in both science and local context.